oldd/state/example-projects/average-separated/README.md

 ---

-## 5. A user can stop collecting measurements
+## 5. A user can stop or start collecting measurements

----

-## 6. A user can re-start collecting measurements